-7.94 SELECT CYCLIC SYMMETRY MODES
+7.108 SELECT CYCLIC SYMMETRY MODES

-This option is used to trigger an eigenmode analysis for cyclic symmetric structures.
-It must be preceded by a FREQUENCY card.
+This option is used to trigger an eigenmode or a Green function analysis for cyclic symmetric structures.
+It must be preceded by a FREQUENCY or GREEN card, respectively.
 There are two optional parameters NMIN, NMAX.
 NMIN is the lowest cyclic symmetry mode number (also called nodal diameter) to be considered (default 0), NMAX is the highest cyclic symmetry mode number (default N/2 for N even and (N+1)/2 for N odd, where N is the number of sectors on the CYCLIC SYMMETRY MODEL card.